bigcommerce/dev-docs/docs/api-docs/getting-started/webhooks/setting-up-webhooks.md

     X-Auth-Token: {{the OAuth token}}
 ```

 5. Check all the values and then send.
-If successful, the response will be 200 OK.
+If successful, the response will be `200 OK`.

 <div class="HubBlock-header">
     <div class="HubBlock-header-title flex items-center">